No More Black Boxes

 Manage Spreadsheets as Assets

-Following the methodology automatically creates documentation for the spreadsheet: The Formula Diagram and the Formula List.
+Following the methodology automatically creates documentation for the spreadsheet: the Formula Diagram and the Formula List.
 Therefore, handing off the responsibility for the spreadsheet from one employee to another is a lot easier, because the new employee can fully understand how the spreadsheet works.
 Furthermore, you can keep track of the spreadsheet’s functional changes by keeping previous versions of its Formula Diagram.
 Your employees can easily re-use a previous Formula Diagram, and its corresponding spreadsheet, when they start a new project.
 They avoid having to spend time to develop another model from scratch.
-Their spreadsheets will also be easier to maintain: they start by modifying the Formula Diagram and then they know exactly what needs to be done in the spreadsheet.
+Spreadsheets maintenance will also be easier: they start with the creative task of modifying the Formula Diagram and the Formula List, and then they do the mechanical task where they know exactly what needs to be done in the spreadsheet.
 They get a better understanding of the impact of their changes.

 Making Sure the Spreadsheets are Correct

 Have you ever stood next to employees who were trying to explain their spreadsheets, going from cell to cell, repeatedly describing what the coordinates in a formula meant?
 You may have nodded your head a few times and had the impression that the spreadsheet was right.

 Just as the SSMI methodology separates development into a creative and a mechanical task, auditing or verifying an existing structured spreadsheet starts by understanding its logic with the Formula Diagram and the Formula List and continues by making sure the implementation is correct.